Herbert Engelsing: After the war

 Before the end of the war, Engelsing moved from Berlin to Konstanz at the time in the French occupation zone in Germany.
 Engelsing was admitted to the bar of the French military courts in 1945, where he was one of two lawyers admitted to practice.
 In the fall of 1945 was employed by the Konstanz district court.
 He ran a criminal and civil law practice.
 In addition to the usual mandates, he also represented victims of Nazi Aryanization as well as German and French Sinti families in restitution proceedings.
 He also took on mandates for some former southwest German military economic leaders in denazification proceedings.

-In March 1947, Ingeborg emigrated with her family to Berkley, California, where Ingeborg's parents had moved to in 1939 and immediately applied for American citizenship.
+In March 1947, Ingeborg emigrated with her family to Berkeley, California, where Ingeborg's parents had moved to in 1939 and immediately applied for American citizenship.
 Herbert arrived in the United States in December 1947.
 Attempts by Herbert to regain a foothold there in the film business failed.
 Engelsing remained a lawyer until his untimely death in 1962.

 Filmography

-The following is a list of films that was either produced or directed by Engelsing:
+The following is a list of films that were produced by Engelsing: